a-gis-001/blog/_posts/2022-10-26-stable-diffusion-002.md

 ## Test 3

 Now I'm tired of how long "Euler a" takes.
 I love DDIM.
 It's so fast.
 For 20 sampling steps, you get good stuff all day.
-So I'm going

 ### Parameters